2 Democrats may join GOP to stop Biden's vaccine mandate

-(NewsNation Now) — Two Democrats are crossing party lines backing a vote against President Joe Biden’s vaccine mandate, a move that could stop his COVID-19 safety measure altogether.
+(NewsNation Now) — Two Democrats are expected to cross party lines backing a vote against President Joe Biden’s vaccine mandate.

 NewsNation first reported Tuesday that Sen. Jon Tester of Montana is “inclined to vote with Republicans” to oppose the president’s vaccine mandate on private employers.